CRJI/avere-europarl/README.md

            - 8th parlamentary term.html
          - ...
  - print stats about what was done:
-   - how many MEPs?
+   - how many MEPs? **DONE**
-   - how many of them had pdfs looking like http://www.europarl.europa.eu/mepdif/124831_DFI_LEG9_rev0_IT.pdf under "Declarations"?
+   - how many of them had pdfs looking like http://www.europarl.europa.eu/mepdif/124831_DFI_LEG9_rev0_IT.pdf under "Declarations"? **DONE**

 4. After this is done, load the data into a new collection on https://hoover.liquiddemo.org.

 ## TODO - take a look at the data

-What is the total disk size of the output?
+What is the total disk size of the output? - 1.7 GB

 Do the results change when running on 3 days in a row?